 The Gradle dependency is available through jCenter, which is used by default in Android Studio.
 To add the dependency to your project, copy this line into the dependencies section of your app’s build.gradle file.

-The Android support libraries are being refactored from
+The Android support libraries have been refactored from

 Starting an Activity